-This is the fifth of 5 posts that explore the dimensions of “Identity as Brand” in the model you see here.
-This week, we will explore why the way a company relates to others or – “Relationship” is a key aspect of brand.
+This is the fifth of 5 posts that explore the dimensions of “Identity as Brand”.
+“Relationship” – the way a company relates to others and treats friends and competitors is a key aspect of brand and informs company identity.

 But the social consciousness is on the move again, and we’re seeing a rise in corporate and social responsibility.
 There is more to how people act than economic rationalism would suggest.
-People, in increasing numbers, now insist that a company (and its brand) at bare minimum meet the standard of the physicians’ Hippocratic oath that says: “do no harm.”
+People, in increasing numbers, now insist that a company (and its brand) at the very least meet the standard of the physicians’ Hippocratic oath that says: “do no harm.”

-The identity of a character company, expressed through its brand, always involves a relationship with a group of people beyond itself.
+The identity of a company, expressed through its brand, always involves relationships with a group of people beyond itself.

-Predictably, the creatures of our creation—our companies—are no different.
-And we will judge their public identities on how they relate to others, their friends, and even their competitors.
-They must not be isolated islands of faceless self-interest, but rather organizations that occupy a place in communities; and live out a much lesser-known assertion of Adam Smith’s, from his Theory of Moral Sentiments, to find “interest in the fortune of others,” though they might derive little from it, “except the pleasure of seeing it.”
+Therefore, companies must not be isolated islands of faceless self-interest, but rather organizations that occupy a place in communities; and live out a much lesser-known assertion of Adam Smith’s, from his Theory of Moral Sentiments, to find, “interest in the fortune of others,” though they might derive little from it, “except the pleasure of seeing it.”

 How would you characterize the way your company relates to others?
 To you?